 This Spanish national rice dish is tinted with saffron.
 It is usually made with a wide variety of chicken and seafood, although variations also include vegetarian options.
 The name of a dish comes from the Latin word patella, meaning “frying pan”.

 The direct Spanish translation of this dish is “cheese tortilla”.
-This Mexican fast food snack consists of grilled folded tortillas stuffed with vegetables, meat or poultry, and of course – cheese.
+This Mexican fast-food snack consists of grilled folded tortillas stuffed with vegetables, meat or poultry, and of course – cheese.

 Bacalhau is the Portuguese word for cod.
-Often served with potatoes, this salted cod dish is sometimes garnished with parsley, hard boiled eggs and olives.
+Often served with potatoes, this salted cod dish is sometimes garnished with parsley, hard-boiled eggs, and olives.

 Sarmale is a stuffed cabbage roll.
 Mamaliga is a type of polenta, served on top or next to sarmale.
-It is a main dish which is usually cooked for special events, such as Christmas, New Year’s Eve or any other family gathering.
+It is a main dish that is usually cooked for special events, such as Christmas, New Year’s Eve or any other family gathering.

 Jerk is a style of cooking where meat is rubbed or marinated with a very hot spice mixture, that includes allspice, Scotch bonnet peppers, and other ingredients.
-The seasoning is traditionally applied to pork or chicken, but can also be used for virtually any other meat, seafood or vegetable.
+The seasoning is traditionally applied to pork or chicken, but can also be used for virtually any other meat, seafood, or vegetable.

-Considered the national dish of the Philippines, it involves meat (especially chicken or pork) marinated in vinegar, soy sauce, black peppercorns and garlic, then simmered in the marinade.
+Considered the national dish of the Philippines, it involves meat (especially chicken or pork) marinated in vinegar, soy sauce, black peppercorns, and garlic, then simmered in the marinade.
 The dish can be prepared with only a small number of ingredients but still be extremely flavorful.

 This South African fast food dish consists of a hollowed-out loaf of bread filled with curry.
 Its origins come from migrant Indian workers, who apparently found that bread was the most convenient way to carry their curries on the way to work in the sugar cane plantations.